Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling, Node-based - Image and Video Generation (ComfyUI, OpenArt)/ComfyUI Python Web App - Local/_ComfyUI Python Web App - Local - SETUP.md

 ## ✅ Prerequisites

 - Install pyenv in the way that's appropriate for your OS.
-For example, if on Mac, you use homebrew's brew:
+For example, if on Mac, you use homebrew's `brew`:
 ```bash
 brew install pyenv
 ```